Commerce College, Kokrajhar: College Library and Reading Room

 Students may borrow books from the library against the Library Cards.
 They may read various newspapers and journals in the reading room of the library.

 There is a book bank facility meant for the poor and needy students.

-Canteen

-The college canteen provides refreshments for the staff and students at a reasonable rate with moderate atmosphere.

 Parking

 There is a parking shed for vehicles and Bicycles in the College.

-Drinking Water

-Purified drinking water facility is available for all in the college.

 Auditorium

-The college has a well equipped auditorium with the sitting capacity of 500.
+The college has an auditorium with the sitting capacity of 500.

 Reservation of seats

 Reservation policy of the Government of India is strictly maintained during admission.

 Two seats each are reserved in various courses for students distinguishing in sports and culture.
 One seat each is reserved for applicants of the NCC and Scouts & Guides.